19 AI Tools for Technical Writers that Aren’t ChatGPT

 - Structured Authoring: This tool keeps technical writers focused on creating content without worrying about layout or formatting.
 Paligo offers predetermined components to create structured content, facilitate documentation reuse, enhance consistency, and lower costs.

 - Content Reuse: An essential CCMS feature, content reuse means tech writers create and have access to a library of their pre-approved content components.
-These content blocks are available in multiple formats for easy use in any documents.
+These content blocks are available in multiple formats for easy use in any document.
 Authors don’t need to start from zero for each piece of content.

 - AI Assistant: This tool is built into the Contributor Editor.
 The AI Commands offer tech writers targeted suggestions to improve, shorten, lengthen, simplify, or summarize content.
 The Generate feature uses OpenAPI to create new content on any topic.

-13. Heretto
+18. Heretto

 Key features:

-- Structured Content Lifecycle Management: Teams use this tool to manage the full scope of their content production thanks to this tool’s intuitive interface.
+- Structured Content Lifecycle Management: Teams use this tool to manage the full scope of their content production, thanks to this tool’s intuitive interface.
 The platform is cloud-based, making it an ideal choice for large-scale collaboration.
 Finally, structured content writing and history logs help teams manage documentation.

 - Content Governance: Heretto makes it easy for teams to produce content that adheres to industry regulations and internal documentation standards with compliance and regulation checks.
-This tool offers data security with their commitment to SOC Type II compliance and version control management.
+This tool offers data security with its commitment to SOC Type II compliance and version control management.

 - AI Copilot: Etto is Heretto’s AI-powered assistant designed to optimize content creation with intuitive features.
 Etto combines deep DITA expertise with writing and summarizing text or recommending content edits to scale content production, improve content and brand consistency, boost productivity, and foster customer loyalty.